StarRocks/starrocks/docs/en/administration/Query_planning.md

 SELECT /*+ SET_VAR (streaming_preaggregation_mode = 'force_streaming',new_planner_agg_stage = '2') */ SUM(sales_amount) AS total_sales_amount FROM sales_orders;
 ~~~

-To specify the query execution timeout for a SUBMIT TASK statement, use the `SET_VAR` Hint to set the system variable `query_timeout` in the SUBMIT TASK statement.
+To specify the execution timeout for a SUBMIT TASK statement, use the `SET_VAR` Hint to set the system variable `query_timeout` in the SUBMIT TASK statement.

 ~~~SQL
 SUBMIT /*+ SET_VAR(query_timeout=3) */ TASK AS CREATE TABLE temp AS SELECT count(*) AS cnt FROM tbl1;
 ~~~

-To specify the query execution timeout for creating a materialized view, use the `SET_VAR` hint to set the system variable `query_timeout` in the SELECT clause.
+To specify the subquery execution timeout for creating a materialized view, use the `SET_VAR` hint to set the system variable `query_timeout` in the SELECT clause.

 ~~~SQL
 CREATE MATERIALIZED VIEW mv